 Traders can set two take profit targets for flag pattern trading.
 The first one is 100% of the flag range and the second one is 200% of the flag range.

-However, you should consider the important support & resistance levels to measure the possible take profit level.
+However, you should consider the important levels to measure the possible take profit level.
 Moreover, you should take profits at each target level to reduce risk and book profits.
 Of course, each trader has their own trade management style.
 Therefore, there is no ultimate guide for setting stop losses.
 The trader should find suitable measurement of the price action to set their own profit.
 Moreover, Understanding the market context will help traders to determine the time of an early exit and extend the take profit level.

 Example of a Bullish Flag Pattern Trading: